-Writing a story on Hemp, CBD, regenerative farming, circular economies or women in business?
-Get the unique perspective of Laura Freeman, owner of Mt.
-Folly Farm and founder of Laura’s Lean Beef, Laura’s Mercantile, Wildcat Willy’s Distillery and Barred Owl LLC, an opportunity zone company.
+Are you writing a story on hemp, CBD, regenerative farming, circular economies, or women in business?
+Consider the unique perspective of Laura Freeman, owner of Mt.
+Folly Farm and founder of Laura’s Lean Beef, Laura’s Mercantile, Laura’s Homestead Alternatives, Regeneration Distillery, and Mt.
+Folly Enterprises an opportunity zone company.

-Laura is available for speaking opportunities, interviews, quotes, podcasts and more.
+Laura Freeman is available for interviews, speaking engagements, podcasts, quotes, and more.

 Members of the press should contact us here.

-At Laura’s Mercantile, we’re here to help.
-If you have questions about CBD or hemp, concerns about our products or your order, or any other questions, please call or email us at support@laurasmercantile.com
+At Laura’s Mercantile, we are committed to assisting you.
+Whether you have questions about CBD or hemp, concerns about our products or orders, or any general inquiries, feel free to contact us at support@laurasmercantile.com.

 About Laura Freeman

-Founder of Laura’s Lean Beef Company and Mt.
-Folly Enterprises, Laura Freeman is part of the regenerative agriculture movement, wedded to the local food, local economy movement.
+Laura Freeman, founder of Laura’s Lean Beef and Mt.
+Folly Enterprises, is a prominent figure in the regenerative agriculture movement, deeply rooted in the local food and local economy initiative.

-“Starting in 1985, I was one of the first to raise and market beef raised without antibiotics or growth hormones,” Freeman says.
+“Starting in 1985, I was one of the first to raise and market beef raised without antibiotics or growth hormones,” Freeman explains.

 “At Laura’s Lean Beef Company, we were running refrigerated trucks all over the United States and into Canada,” she says.
 “This won’t work if your goal is to mitigate climate change.”